-A flavourful and nourishing lamb and spinach curry that’s allergy-friendly (dairy-free, gluten-free, nut-free), whole 30 and paleo compliant if you choose to pair with rice and bread alternatives.
+A flavourful and nourishing lamb and spinach curry that’s allergy-friendly (dairy-free, gluten-free, nut-free), whole 30 and paleo compliant if you choose to pair with a grain-free alternative.
 I also chat about eating the right foods for the right season.

 Lamb is a warming and nourishing food perfect for the winter time, so are the warming spices in curry.
 When the snow is falling outside, our body naturally long for foods that provide us the extra heat and energy.

 I know all you earthy and crunchy mamas would agree with me on connecting our eating habits to seasonal changes.
-I am sure you have felt that in the summer you long for the cooling cucumbers and watermelons, juices and salads and in the winter time stews, soups and red meats.
-But have you thought that other than satisfying our innate desire, such food choices also contribute to keeping our health in balance?
+You probably have felt that in the summer you long for the cooling cucumbers and watermelons, juices and salads and in the winter time stews, soups and red meats.
+Other than satisfying our innate desire, such food choices also contribute to keeping our health in balance.

 - Chinese Herbal Healing Oxtail Soup

 - Turkey Quinoa Pumpkin Soup (with a Bone Broth Base)